ppy/osu-wiki/wiki/Mapping_Techniques/Formation/Square_Formation/en.md

 Nominator: Beuchi-chan

-Basically, this is 4 hitcircles forming a square shape.
+Basically, this is 4 hit circles forming a square shape.
 These usually have some space between each other.
 The square can be angled to form a diamond.
 The order of the combos forces the player to go along the square rather than through it.